A Comprehensive Evaluation of Cognitive Biases in LLMs: Results Discussion

 \section{Results \& Discussion}

-A perspective on the absolute biasedness of the models in relation to other model characteristics such as size and general capability is provided in \autoref{fig:bubble_plot}.
+A perspective on the absolute biasedness\footnote{Absolute bias scores remove any leading signs to measure only strength and not the direction of the bias} of the models in relation to other model characteristics such as size and general capability is provided in \autoref{fig:bubble_plot}.
 As a proxy for a model's general capability, we show each model's Chatbot Arena\footnote{\href{https://lmarena.ai/}{Chatbot Arena} (scores from October 14, 2024)} score on the horizontal axis.
 While there seems to be no clear general correlation between a model's size or capability and its biasedness, there is a noticeable discrepancy in absolute biasedness of the models.
-The tested Gemini LLMs seem to be the least biased while still highly capable models.
-Qwen2.5 72B, GPT-4o mini, and Mistral Large follow up closely.
+The Gemini 1.5 Pro LLM seem to be the least biased while still highly capable model.
+Qwen2.5 72B, GPT-4o mini, Mistral Large, and Gemini 1.5 Flash follow up closely.
 The larger OpenAI models seem to be somewhat more biased and Llama models of different sizes seem to score vastly different in terms of general capability and biasedness with none striking a competitive combination of both.

 \autoref{fig:model_dendrogram} highlights clusters of models that exhibit similar biases.
 Some models that come from the same model families (e.g., Gemma, WizardLM) and some models of comparable size (e.g., Llama 3.2 1B and 3B) show similar bias characteristics.
-Further, four of the largest models tested can be found in the bottom four branches of the dendrogram, apparently showing similar behaviors.
+Further, three of the largest models tested can be found in the bottom three branches of the dendrogram, apparently showing similar behaviors.